kenwals/shinrin-yoku/README.md

 This is a promotional website for a forest bathing meetup group , one of it's strategies is promote the importance of trees and nature.

 Forest bathing originated in Japan in the 1980s , where it's known as *Shinrin-Yoku*.
-It's the practice of walking in any natural environment and consciously connecting with what’s around you
+It's the practice of walking in any natural environment and consciously connecting with what’s around you.

-This site will hopefully create a community of people who appreciate trees and nature , and maybe wish to learn more about protecting them in their local city.
+This site will hopefully create a community of people who appreciate trees and nature, and maybe wish to learn more about protecting them in their local city.

 ---